Alumni Spotlight

 Gabriella Yu

 Gabby Yu, a philosophy major from Shandong, China, graduated cum laude in the spring of 2020.
-After working for a while at Pepperdine’s Office of International Student Services, in 2022 she became Manager of Data and Analytics for Seaver College.
-As an undergraduate at Pepperdine, she was on the Dean’s list; she served as an editor for Pepperdine’s undergraduate journal, Global Tides; she attended the Summer Seminar in Philosophy at University of Colorado at Boulder; and she presented a paper at the Seaver Showcase as part of the Inauguration of President Jim Gash.
+After working for a while at Pepperdine’s Office of International Student Services, in 2022 she became Manager of Data and Analytics for Seaver College and then Senior Financial Analyst for Pepperdine.
+As an undergraduate, she was on the Dean’s list; she served as an editor for Pepperdine’s undergraduate journal, Global Tides; she attended the Summer Seminar in Philosophy at University of Colorado at Boulder; and she presented a paper at the Seaver Showcase as part of the Inauguration of President Jim Gash.
 Gabby’s main interests in philosophy are in applied ethics, epistemology, and philosophy of mind.

 James Moore